Skip to content

 TL;DR

-This paper proposes DriveGATr, an equivariant Transformer architecture based on 2D Projective Geometric Algebra (PGA) that achieves SE(2)-equivariance without explicit pairwise relative position encoding (RPE), attaining state-of-the-art performance on traffic simulation tasks while substantially reducing computational cost.
+DriveGATr is proposed, an equivariant Transformer architecture based on 2D Projective Geometric Algebra (PGA).
+It achieves SE(2)-equivariance without explicit pairwise relative position encoding, reaching SOTA performance in traffic simulation tasks while significantly reducing computational costs.

 Background & Motivation

-Modeling agent behavior in traffic scenes is a critical task for autonomous driving.
-The task exhibits natural SE(2) symmetry: applying any 2D rotation and translation to the entire scene should produce correspondingly transformed outputs for each agent.
+Agent behavior modeling in traffic scenarios is a critical task for autonomous driving.
+This task possesses inherent SE(2) symmetry: after performing any arbitrary 2D rotation and translation on the entire scene, the outputs of each agent should transform accordingly.

-The dominant approach for achieving SE(2)-equivariance is explicit pairwise relative position encoding (RPE): computing the relative pose for every pair of agents or map elements and embedding it into the attention mechanism.
-This introduces \(O(N^2)\) additional computational overhead, limiting scalability to larger scenes and batch sizes, and precluding the use of efficient attention kernels such as FlashAttention.
+The current mainstream method for achieving SE(2) equivariance is explicit pairwise relative position encoding (RPE): calculating relative poses for every pair of agent/map elements and embedding them into the attention mechanism.
+This introduces an additional \(O(N^2)\) computational overhead, limiting model scalability to larger scenes and batch sizes, and prevents the use of efficient attention kernels like FlashAttention.

-An alternative approach, DRoPE (2D Rotary PE), avoids scalability issues but lacks expressiveness (encoding no geometric information) and achieves only translation equivariance rather than full rotation equivariance.
+Another approach, DRoPE (2D Rotary PE), avoids scalability issues but lacks expressivity (it does not encode geometric information) and only provides translation equivariance rather than rotation equivariance.

 Method